 (C) Ensure the deployment of an accountability system for the OECN of quality delivery of core services, including the use of any accountability system components as described in paragraph (B)(1) of rule 3301-3-01 of the Administrative Code;

-(D) Oversee a system of permit application, issuance and revocation;
+(D) Oversee a system of site-permit application, issuance, and revocation;

-(F) As authorized by the Ohio General Assembly, provide funding to subsidize the delivery of core services by information technology centers to their user entities.
+(F) As authorized by the Ohio general assembly, provide funding to subsidize the delivery of core services by information technology centers to their user entities; and

 (A) An information technology center shall:

-(1) Promote a cooperative, integrated system of information technology for its user entities as well as among other information technology centers.
+(1) Promote a cooperative and integrated system of information technology for its user entities as well as among other information technology centers;

-(2) Promote and administer the efficient and cost-effective implementation of information technology which supports the information technology strategies of the department and all user entities.
+(2) Promote and administer the efficient and cost-effective implementation of information technology that supports information technology strategies of the department and all user entities;

-(4) Provide for electronic networking capabilities between and among user entities, the information technology center data acquisition site, and support connectivity to the department or its designee, and maintain a system of electronic contact information as specified by the department ODN.
+(4) Provide for electronic networking capabilities between and among user entities and the information technology center, support connectivity to the department or its designee, and maintain a system of electronic contact information as specified by the department; and

-(5) Make certain that all data acquired on behalf of user entities are held in trust for those entities.
-Any transfer or release of any user entity’s data shall require prior authorization from that specific entity.
+(5) Ensure that all data acquired on behalf of user entities are held in trust for those entities.
+Any transfer or release of any user entity's data shall require prior authorization from that specific entity.
+Upon receipt of district authorization, an information technology center will transfer or return district data without delay or impediment.

 (B) A user entity shall: